 9. What else can I do to make sure my slides look their best?

-With all that said, the outcome of your slides will depend on what you choose to do.
+The outcome of your slides will depend on what you choose to do.
 If you’re willing to explore your creativity, you can come up with slides that perfectly echo the core of your message.

-It may seem easier to stick to your old PowerPoint habits.
-But if you take the time to let your imagination run wild, you’ll be rewarded with more audience engagement and interest.
+It may seem easier to stick to your old PowerPoint habits, but if you take the time to let your imagination run wild, you’ll be rewarded with more audience engagement and interest.